Home of Shell MegaPack : Windows Explorer-Like File & Folder Browser Controls & Components For .Net & ActiveX

 Q. Does Crypto Obfuscator support satellite assemblies?

-Yes, Crypto Obfuscator will automatically process all satellite assemblies (if any) associated with the obfuscated assemblies.
+Yes, Crypto Obfuscator will automatically obfuscate all satellite assemblies (if any) associated with the obfuscated assemblies.

 Q. Does Crypto Obfuscator support LINQ to SQL?